 Washington Academy of Family Physicians Foundation Endowed Scholarship

-The Academy, and its philanthropic arm, the Washington Academy of Family Physicians Foundation, have long taken a philanthropic interest in the School of Medicine.
-They have made major contributions to funds in the Department of Family Medicine, among them the Theodore J. Phillips Endowed Professorship in Family Medicine.
+The Academy, and its philanthropic arm, the Washington Academy of Family Physicians Foundation, have long taken a philanthropic interest in the School of Medicine with major contributions to the Department of Family Medicine, among them the Theodore J. Phillips Endowed Professorship in Family Medicine.

 In 2004, the Foundation and its members seek to make a commitment to scholarship support for medical students at the School of Medicine.
 While the School has a relatively low tuition because of its state affiliation, many students still cannot afford to attend.
 And, while tuition and living expenses continue to increase, the level of scholarship funds required to support students has not kept pace, nor has it kept pace with the financial aid packages offered by other schools.